 When Chris remodeled the kitchen, he elevated the floor a few inches and covered it with 16- by 16-inch laminate tiles that look like slate.
 The lower cabinets have a black lacquer or enamel finish and the upper cabinets, some of which have translucent white glass fronts, tip up to open.
 All doors and drawers are “soft closing,” which prevents slamming.

-The home has a separate laundry room across from an updated full bath, which has a round stainless steel sink, a combination fiberglass tub and shower and a laminate floor that looks like pickled or whitewashed oak.
+The home has a separate laundry room across from an updated full bath.
+It includes a round stainless steel sink, a combination fiberglass tub and shower, and a laminate floor that looks like pickled or whitewashed oak.

 While the many upgrades are reminiscent of finishes and features you might see in a SoHo loft, unlike its downstate counterparts this property has a well, a septic system and plenty of space for parking.